Jaseci-Labs/jaseci/docs/docs/internals/spec/jaclang.md

 To ensure Jac provides a comprehensive coverage of Python's features, we provide analogous structures and functionalities for essential elements such as imports, global variables, free code at module level, Python-style function definitions, and Python-style class declarations, as well as a general mapping of code statements.
 Here, we detail these analogies.

-### Imports in Jac
+### Imports in Jac, and Introducing Include

-In Jac, there are two kinds of imports: `jac` imports and `py` imports.
-The syntax for the import path maps directly to Python.
-However, for `name as` type imports, the syntax is slightly changed with the `as` clause coming at the end.
-This subtle shift aligns with Jac's design philosophy of explicitness and readability.
+In Jac, the import system allows for two types of imports - 'jac' imports and 'py' imports, denoted as `import:jac ...` and `import:py ...` respectively.
+The syntax used for specifying the import paths is a direct mapping from the Python language's import syntax.
+This applies equally to both jac and py style imports.
+However, in Jac, the 'from' style imports have undergone a slight alteration, with the `name as new_name, ...` clauses being moved to the end of the sequence.

+Also note that Jac's import system uses Python's `.` and `..` syntax for path specification in both jac and py style imports.
+This allows for consistency with existing Python syntax and understanding, and provides a seamless transition for developers familiar with Python's import system.

+However, an important distinction lies in the elimination of wildcard imports like `from .mylib import *`, and its replacement with the `include` keyword.
+We view wildcarding as an issue of how to handle name visibility during standard imports.
+When a developer writes `include:jac .myjac;` or `include:py .mypy`, all element names within 'myjac' or 'mypy' are implicitly made available in the encompassing module.
+For instance, if an object named `Obj` exists within the included module, a developer can refer to `Obj` directly as `Obj` without the need to prefix it with `myjac.Obj`.
+This introduction of `include` alongside `import` promotes ease of use and cleaner syntax when dealing with imported modules.
+This nuanced flexibility aligns with Jac's philosophy of providing explicit and intentional programming syntax while still maintaining the familiarity of Python conventions.

 #### Minimal Code Example